 7. What other towns did you consider before you settled on Bend?

 At some point in the early research phase, we considered island living in Puget Sound, Washington; rural living in Driggs, Idaho; and mountain living in Durango, Colorado.
-Montana made the list as well, but I ruled it out because of the heavy winters.
+Montana made the list as well, but I nixed it because of the brutal winters.